grscheller/dotfiles/README.md

-# Dotfiles
+# dotfiles

-This repo contains the infrastructure I use to manage my Neovim, Fish, Sway, Alacritty, Bash, GIT, SSH and other configurations.
-Also system configurations geared to Systemd/Wayland Arch Linux systems.
+This repo contains the infrastructure I use to manage my Neovim, Fish, Sway, Alacritty, Bash, GIT, SSH as well as system configurations geared to Systemd/Wayland Arch Linux.

 ## Installation Scripts